Anonymous23r56/Complaint-System/README.md

 - Students can submit complaints via the form.
 - Admins can log in at `/admin` to view, resolve, delete, and export complaints.

+ # 🛠️ Tech Stack

+- **Backend:** Flask, Flask-Mail, SQLite, ReportLab
+- **Frontend:** Bootstrap 5, Chart.js, HTML5, CSS3, JavaScript
+- **Other:** Responsive design, dark mode, secure file uploads

+---

+## 📈 Why This Project?

+- **For Students:**
+  A simple, transparent way to report issues and track complaint status.

+- **For Admins:**
+  A powerful, data-driven tool to manage, resolve, and analyze complaints—improving campus life.

+---

 ## Contributing
 - We welcome contributions!
 If you have suggestions for major changes, please open an issue to discuss your ideas before submitting a pull request.

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

 Feel free to modify any sections or details to better fit your vision!